dhellmann/pymotw-3/source/frameworks.rst

 such as configuration files or programming languages.

-It is easy to manage application configuration files with :mod:`ConfigParser`.
+It is easy to manage application configuration files with :mod:`configparser`.
 It can save user preferences between program runs and read them the next time an application starts, or even serve as a simple data file format.